eyecode4you/Bash-Practice/README.md

-# Practice for Bash Scripting and Linux System Administration (Roughly LPIC-1)
+# Practice for Bash Scripting and Linux System Administration (LPIC-1)